mbestavros/workshops/command-line/windows-subsystem-linux/README.md

 Enter the **Windows Subsystem for Linux**, often abbreviated as **"WSL."**

-Put simply, WSL allows you to run full-blown Linux distributions inside Windows, as if they were just another app like your browser or text editor.
+Put simply, WSL allows you to run full-blown Linux inside Windows, as if it was just another app like your browser or text editor.
 This is a _fantastic_ ability, allowing people to start using Linux's rich dev tools with little hassle.
 It's developed by Microsoft as an officially-supported part of Windows, and has only been around for a few years -- but in that time, it's proven to be the easiest way for Windows people to use Linux.

 Today, we're going to run through how to set up and get started using it.
 This guide will mirror the [official guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10) very closely -- just with additional instructions or clarifications where needed for complete beginners, and with some handy additional quality-of-life tips at the end.